jtf-1/FUN-MAP_SNOW_FOX/README.md

 - TACAN 75X
 - Tower/Paddles 255.725

-(Use LHA TWR alt freq 278.325 to call AI Tower for landing)
+(Use LHA Deck freq 274.075 to call AI Tower for landing)

 TANKERS
 =======